+Mindfulness is the act of paying attention.
 Having the right mindset and attitude can literally change your life.
-Mindfulness is the art of paying attention.
 Increasing your capacity for mindfulness supports many attitudes that contribute to a satisfying life.
-Read on to know about mindfulness exercises for kids and it benefits.

 Mindfulness means paying full attention to something.
 This is a wonderful way for our children to slow down and focus on something and get some rejuvenation.

-Now, what is better than to have your kid occupied as well as learning and developing a positive attitude at the same time.
+Now, what is better than to have your kid occupied as well as learn and develop a positive attitude at the same time.
 It’s a win-win, right?
+Read on to know about mindfulness exercises for kids and their benefits.

 There are several benefits of teaching your child mindfulness or engaging them in mindfulness exercises, such as-